Microbrewit/microbrew-it-frontend/README.md

 The Microbrew.it frontend is an Angular.js application that acts as a GUI for the Microbrew.it API.

 ## Installation
-You need Node.js and NPM installled globally on your system.
+You need Node.js and NPM installed globally on your system.

 Open a terminal instance and navigate to the cloned microbrew-it.frontend directory and run the following commands: